Lifelong Learning Programme

 Staff must carry out their mobility activity in any programme country different from the country of the sending organisations and country of residence.

-Financial rules for Mobility for training:
+Financial rules for Mobility for teaching:

 Travel contribution is calculated using a Travel distance calculator supported up by the European Commission.
 Distance is calculated between start and end location of the mobility in straight lines from one location to another.
 Beneficiaries will be requested to present a copy of their flight tickets prior to departure.